A young woman tests the dedication of a new suitor in an unusual way.

 Actually the 3rd attempt of making Alyssa, but the first time that actual footage was shot.
 I think this was the last time to date I did any cinematography on my own work.

-Conceived in New York but shot by Josh Campbell on a Sony Venice in Winston-Salem, NC just before Christmas.
-Co-produced by Josh and myself.
-Currently in post production.
+Shot by Josh Campbell on a Sony Venice in Winston-Salem, NC just before Christmas 2024.
+Produced by Josh and myself.
+Currently in post-production.
 Production Design by Rohan Meyer.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.